10 Cleaning Habits To Make Your House a Home

 Make a 10 minute drive to the basket – the waste basket.
-Empty the trash from the main source, normally the kitchen and take it out…this will keep your house smelling clean.
+Empty the trash from the main source, normally the kitchen and bathrooms and take it out…this will keep your house smelling clean.
 This habit is based only on when it fills up.

 7. Wipe Down Spaces

 This seventh habit is not so much a daily task as it is weekly.
 So there was a woman that cleaned our house and the smell was clean and perfectly balanced.
 Sometimes you will get someone to clean and the smell is strong enough to make you grow a beard.
 But this smell is clean and just right.
 I asked her what she used and that was over 25 years ago and I still use the same cleaner to this day.

 This amazing mixture smells so clean and it is as simple as can be.
 To make it you will need Lemon Pine Sol (Original) Murphy Oil Soap (original) and Dawn Blue Dish Liquid – the key here is the amount you use… 1/2 capful of pine sol, 1/4 cup of Murphys Oil Soap and just a squeeze of Dawn Blue Liquid.
 Add this mixture to a half sink full of hot water and your house will smell like a dream come true.

 Use this on countertops, floors and walls.
 You may want to adjust this mixture as you become more familiar but this is what I do.

 The eighth habit is one of those as-needed habits you should adopt.
 Vacuuming is one of those things that is not needed everyday.
 If something is spilled or maybe visitors came by and the rug or carpet needs refreshing, it only takes 10 minutes to do a couple of rooms.
 The practice will help the life of your carpet and keep your house clean, at least weekly this should be done.
 I have always required my visitors to remove their shoes and leave them at the front door.
 This will preserve the life of your floors and carpet and is just a great germ eliminator.